Grammar checkers, beware because this will be a place that will send you into a spiral. Consider this your warning, and enjoy the show!

 Finding out that Ton had a terminal disease that would forever change our lives.

-Many forget that their family, friends, and loved ones are also given their version of a terminal disease that lives with them forever.
+Many forget that their family, friends, and loved ones are also given their version of a terminal illness that lives with them forever.

 While their loved one will pass away one day, they are left with the terminal disease of loss forever stuck in their hearts.